 Minecraft Spanish Style Villa #2 - Java and Bedrock

-Welcome to Minecraft Spanish style villa #2, It is fully furnished and spacious, perfect for creative or survival worlds.
+Welcome to Minecraft Spanish style villa #2, Fully furnished, perfect for creative worlds.
 Inside, you’ll find a cozy living room with fireplace, dining room, kitchen, study, bathroom, and three bedrooms.
 Outside, you’ll find a large garage for two cars, a pool, a covered barbecue area, and three covered sitting areas.
 Perfect for multiplayer servers or your personal Minecraft world.

 Download Links: